BiocCheck encapsulates Bioconductor package guidelines and best practices, analyzing packages and reporting three categories of issues:

 R CMD check.

 R CMD check; it is complementary.
 It should be run after

 source("http://bioconductor.org/biocLite.R") biocLite("BiocCheck") library(BiocCheck)

 Failed to copy the "script/BiocCheck" script to /Library/Frameworks/R.framework/Resources/bin.
 If you want to be able to run 'R CMD BiocCheck' you'll need to copy it yourself to a directory on your PATH, making sure it is executable.
-Edit the copied version, replacing RSCRIPT_PATH with the full path to Rscript.
-See BiocCheck vignette for more information.
+See the BiocCheck vignette for more information.

 You can fix the problem by following these instructions (noting that

-If you don't have permission to copy these files to the
+If you don’t have permission to copy this file to the

 BiocCheck but you can safely ignore it.

 BiocCheck output is shown below in bold.